TwanAsselbergs/happy-herbivore/README.md

    - A dashboard accessible only to employees.
    - Displays incoming orders and relevant statistics for order management.

-## Getting Started
+## Installation Guide

-These instructions will give you a copy of the project up and running on your local machine.
+Follow these steps to set up and run the _Happy Herbivore_ self-service system.

 ### Prerequisites